oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 Everything else, such as e.g. intersections of ideals, has to be implemented for the specific types by the user.

-## Localizations of multivariate polynomial rings
+## Localizations of Multivariate Rings

 Various primitive types of multiplicative sets are available, such as
 ```@docs